faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

         > **Note:** The above image shows the example for the Python.

-1. When prompted, enter the text `What hike should I do near Rainier?`.
+1. When prompted, enter the text `What hike should I do near Rainier?` and click on `Enter`.

     - **C#**: